 Normal processing times for certified document copies is two business days, plus mailing time.
 The secretary of state charges $1 per page and a $15 flat fee.
 If you need your documents quickly, you can select an expedited service for an additional $10.
 Expedited services take less than one day, but you should still consider how long the mail will take.

 If you need help creating your Texas LLC articles of organization, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.